MartisCommunity/docs/api/base.md

 -rpcpassword=<pw>                  Password for JSON-RPC connections

 Examples:
-dotnet run Martiscoin.Cli -rpcuser=admin -rpcpassword=123456 -rpcconnect=127.0.0.1 -rpcport=29332 getinfo - Displays general information about the Stratis node on the 127.0.0.3:29332, authenticating with the RPC specified user.
+dotnet Martiscoin.Cli.dll -rpcuser=admin -rpcpassword=123456 -rpcconnect=127.0.0.1 -rpcport=29332 getinfo - Displays general information about the Stratis node on the 127.0.0.3:29332, authenticating with the RPC specified user.
 ```

 !!!